Deploy Mattermost via Docker#

 4. Redeploy Mattermost.

-Troubleshooting your production deployment#
+Troubleshooting deployment#

 Docker#